douglaslloyd/integration-platform-docs/docs/integration-manager/accessing-the-integration-manager.md

    * Actian DataCloud: [https://console.im.actiandatacloud.com/ui/](https://console.im.actiandatacloud.com/ui/)
 2. On the login page, enter the default user credentials (admin/admin).

-   :::info[Important]
+   :::caution[Important]

-      It is highly recommended that you change the admin password.
-Refer to [Changing Your Password](./editing-your-profile#changing-your-passwordQQQ).
+      We strongly recommended that you change the admin password.
+Refer to [Changing Your Password](./editing-your-profile#changing-your-password).

    :::